Trump coopts Navalny’s legacy as a smokescreen for his own legal morass

 And Biden is already seeking to use Trump’s attempt to draw comparisons with Navalny as part of a new effort first reported by CNN’s MJ Lee to sharpen his campaign’s attempt to portray his predecessor as unfit for a return to the Oval Office.

-“After Putin’s most fierce opposition leader, Alexey Navalny died in a Russian prison last week, the former President Trump and other Republicans refused to hold Putin accountable for his death,” Biden said in a new social media video that was released Tuesday before Trump’s town hall event with Fox was broadcast.
+“When Navalny died last week, when the world holds Putin responsible, Trump fails to even condemn him.
+It’s outrageous,” the president said at a fundraiser in Los Angeles on Tuesday night, according to a pool report.
+“The bottom line is Republicans have to decide who do they serve, Donald Trump or the American people, because that’s where it is right now.”

-“Instead, Trump said Navalny’s death made him realize how bad America is.
-He said, and I quote, we are a nation in decline, a failing nation, end of quote.
-Why does Trump always blame America?
-Putin is responsible for Navalny’s death.
-Why can’t Trump just say that?”
+Biden also seized on Trump’s comments in a new social media video that was released before Trump’s town hall event with Fox was broadcast.

 The president also made a fresh attempt to highlight Trump’s hostility to NATO allies that has raised concerns that he would try to pull out of the alliance if he wins back the White House in November and thereby dismantle a trans-Atlantic security architecture that emerged from the allied victory in World War II and helped win the Cold War against the former Soviet Union.